jmvogt/Unity-LPC-Character-Animator/README.md

   * Github: https://github.com/bitcula/Universal-LPC-Spritesheet-Unity-Importer

 ##v0.1 Roadmap:
+  * Mechanism for loading more sprites upfront
-  * Pack LPC sprites appropriately into larger spritesheets
+  * Pack LPC sprites appropriately into larger spritesheets (if needed from prior step)
-  * Create caches to store independent parts of the LPC character
+  * Create a cache to store independent parts of the LPC character sprites (torso vs body vs weapon)
+  * Create a local cache that would hold all possible spritesheets for the current DNA
   * Garbage collection to cleanup unused objects from caches
   * Explore asset bundles and whether they would improve performance
   * In memory tests (how much memory is used with the above changes)